rudderlabs/rudder-sdk-js/README.md

 > The above snippet lets you integrate the SDK with your website and load it asynchronously to keep your page load time unaffected.

-To load `rudder-analytics.js` on to your page synchronously, see the [**JavaScript SDK documentation**](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/installation/#synchronous-loading).
+To load SDK script on to your page synchronously, see the [**JavaScript SDK documentation**](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/installation/#synchronous-loading).

 > **IMPORTANT**: The implicit `page` call at the end of the snippet (present in the previous JavaScript SDK versions) is removed in the latest SDK v3.
 You need to make a `page` call explicitly, if required, as shown below: